 the study of complicated things that give the appearance of having been designed for a purpose.
 (Dawkins 1987, 1)

 Day-to-day contemporary biology is rife with terms like ‘design’, ‘machine’, ‘purpose’ and allied terms.
 As historian of science Timothy Lenoir has remarked:

 Teleological thinking has been steadfastly resisted by modern biology.
 And yet, in nearly every area of research biologists are hard pressed to find language that does not impute purposiveness to living forms.
 (Lenoir 1982, ix)

-Whether or not particular biological phenomena are designed, they are frequently enough design-like to make design language (resisted or not) not only fit living systems extraordinarily well, but to undergird generation of fruitful theoretical conceptions as well.
+Whether or not particular biological phenomena are designed, they are frequently enough design-like to make design language not only fit living systems extraordinarily well, but to undergird generation of fruitful theoretical conceptions as well.
 Advocates of design arguments claim that the reason why theorizing as if organisms are designed meets with such success is that organisms are in fact designed.
 Those opposed would say that all teleological concepts in biology must, in one way or another, be reduced to natural selection.

 1. Empirical: induction.
 Induction essentially involves establishing that some principle holds within the realm of our knowledge/experience (the sample cases), and then, subject to certain constraints, generalizing the principle to encompass relevant areas beyond that realm (the test cases).
 The attempt to establish the universality of a connection between having relevant Rs and being a product of mind on the basis of an observed consistent connection between having relevant Rs and being a product of mind within all (most) of the cases where both R was exhibited and we knew whether or not the phenomenon in question was a product of mind, would constitute an inductive generalization.